 STEP 5 – Transfer Of Your Recovered Data

 The final step in the recovery process involves transferring your data to a destination drive.
-We include a new external storage device (up to 2TB) with each recovery.
-Once the data is transferred, we process the payment, and ship your recovered data back to you.
-We will hold on to the image of your media or the source drive for up to 10 days just to make sure you’ve received everything OK, and have had a chance to review the recovered data to make sure everything looks good.
-After 10 days we will wipe the image from our storage device.
+Once the data is transferred, we will send you an invoice.
+Once the payment has been processed we will ship your recovered data back to you.
+We will hold on to the recovered data for up to 10 days just to make sure you’ve received everything OK, and have had a chance to review the recovery data to make sure everything looks good.
+After 10 days we will wipe the stored data from our server.